MathVerg/WriteUp/FCSC2022/GuessMeToo/Readme.md

 So, to interpret the results, you can get the `i`-th bit by XORing the checksum of the `i`-th mask with the checksum of the "invisible" mask.
 You get a number that is a XOR of twice every bit, except the `i`-th tha appear only once, so the result is the `i`-th bit.

-Then you would tell me that it seems over-complicated, and that I should just have made the opposite : `128` masks full of zeros, with only a `1` at position `i`.
+Then you would tell me that it seems over-complicated, and that I should just have made the opposite: `128` masks full of zeros, with only a `1` at position `i`.
 This would have been much easier, the `i`-th checksum would directly give you the `i`-th byte.
 Why haven't I done that ?
 Probably because I started coding at my first though, without trying to find a better idea.
 Or maybe because I found the girl with an eye mask prettier.

 ![one hole mask](masqueUnTrou.jpg)